-- Samples should be processed immediately after sampling. - The nets should be gently rinsed, and samples should be treated as gentle as possible throughout the process. - Each sample (each depth) shall be divided in two by a Metoda plankton splitter.
-One part goes to non-consumptive mortality estimates (see
+- Samples should be processed immediately after sampling. - The nets should be gently rinsed, and samples should be treated as gentle as possible throughout the process. - Each net-sample should be divided in two. - One net for metabarcoding and community/mortality split in two. - One net for biomass and fatty acid (overall food quality) split in two.